mattiaocchiuto/talks/RxJS/README.md

 There are both node and browser examples, in order to try it locally you should download/fork/clone this repo and  run ```npm install``` in the RxJS directory.

 ### Examples summary
-1. basic.js
+1. basic.js _[node] - basic observable creation_
-2. operators.js
+2. operators.js _[node] - use of combination and filtering operators_
-3. basic-observable-wrap.js
+3. basic-observable-wrap.js _[node] - write your own observable_
-4. ajax-observable-wrap.js
+4. ajax-observable-wrap.js _[node] - wrap a service in a observable_
-5. hot-cold.js
+5. hot-cold.js _[node] - differnce between hot and cold observable_
-6. draggable.js
+6. draggable.js _[browser] - a draggable element made from scratch merging e filtering DOM Observable_
-7. autocomplete.js
+7. autocomplete.js _[browser] - a simple autocomplete element with retry logic_

 ## External resources
 ### Useful links: